-For the 2023 fire season, Jim Wimer, USFS, will serve as the Area Fire Restrictions Coordinator representing the Public Land Agencies with jurisdiction in this area.
+For the 2025 fire season, Jim Wimer, Fire Prevention Officer USFS, will serve as the Area Fire Restrictions Coordinator representing the Public Land Agencies with jurisdiction in this area.
+The back up to Jim will be Jeremiah Miller, Central Zone Fire Manager IDL.